-- I learned that data is priceless, and capturing that data is important but being able to USE that data is where the money really lies.
+- I learned that data is priceless, and capturing that data is important, but being able to USE that data is where the money really lies.
 Data alone is just noise.

 - I learned that having priorities and doing a minutes study of every employee is key to ensuring they are spending as much time on their priorities as they think they are.
-Far too many employees spend precious time on meaningless task.
+Far too many employees spend precious time on meaningless tasks.

-- I learned that although being face to face with a prospect is the most important thing a salesperson can do, most spend 90% of their day warming up, preparing, making notes, driving around, cooling down, pumping themselves up, and basically NOT selling.
+- I learned that although being face-to-face with a prospect is the most important thing a salesperson can do, most spend 90% of their day warming up, preparing, making notes, driving around, cooling down, pumping themselves up, and basically NOT selling.

-- I learned the value in staying top-of-mind, and making sure that when a prospect realizes they have a need in which you have a solution, you come to mind and not your competitors.
+- I learned the value in staying top-of-mind, and making sure that when a prospect realizes they have a need for which you have a solution, you come to mind and not your competitors.

 - I learned the value in press releases, and how with a bit of effort one could acquire loads of free media without paying a dime.